Skip to Content

 Department of Genitourinary Medical Oncology

-Bone metastasis is a lethal consequence for prostate and renal cancer patients, mostly due to the emergence of resistance and therapy failure.
-The interaction between cancer and stromal cells has been recently identified as a key player in supporting both disease progression and treatment resistance.
-A major challenge in addressing this cooperation, however, is the lack of suitable model systems that exploit a bone-centric approach for testing therapeutic options.
-Thus, to reduce morbidity and eventually eliminate cancer, it is critical to establish biologically informed preclinical models that provide mechanistic understanding of tumor progression in bone and treatment outcomes.
+Bone metastases are a lethal consequence for prostate and kidney cancer patients, mainly due to the emergence of resistance and treatment failure.
+The interaction between tumor and stromal cells has recently been identified as a key factor in supporting both disease progression and treatment resistance.
+A major challenge in addressing this cooperation, however, is the lack of suitable model systems that leverage a bone-centric approach to test therapeutic options.
+Therefore, to reduce morbidity and ultimately eliminate cancer, it is critical to establish biologically informed preclinical models that provide a mechanistic understanding of tumor progression in bone and treatment outcomes.
+My laboratory focuses on modeling and targeting the mechanisms of progression and therapy response in these bone metastatic tumors, with a particular focus on the role of bidirectional tumor-stroma communication.

 Education & Training